1Urbanstudyanalysis/AI-ML-Townscape-STM/readme.txt

 a CSV matrix (Attributes × Topics) for analysis and reporting.
 It provides a transparent way to evidence which parts of a townscape assessment framework (GLVIA3) are emphasised or under-represented across your thematic topic clusters (from STM/LSA/bibliometric analysis)

+STM Sensitivity Checks for PDF Corpus (R)

+One-file R workflow to read a corpus of PDFs with metadata, fit an STM model, and run two robustness checks: (1) Title+Abstract vs Full-Text; (2) Split-Half stability over time.
+Outputs include a searchK() diagnostics plot and topic alignments/correlations printed to console.

+What this script does?
+Ingests data: Reads paper PDFs from a folder and metadata (Excel) with file names and fields (Year, Title, Abstract).
+Builds corpora: Full-text corpus (from PDFs) and a reduced Title+Abstract corpus.
+Fits STM: Runs searchK() (e.g., K = 2…14) and a main STM at K = 8 with prevalence = ~ Year.
+Sensitivity 1 — Title+Abstract vs Full: Correlates document-level topic proportions and reports best topic matches.
+Sensitivity 2 — Split-Half (Time): Splits by the median year and fits STM on early vs late halves.
+Compares topic–word distributions using a vocabulary-aligned correlation (common words only).
+Saves diagnostics: model_diagnostics.png (from searchK()).

 README.md – Project overview and instructions.

 LICENSE – License for reuse (e.g., MIT/CC-BY).